I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 Kennedy carries his own flask.

-He doesn't have to be where invited.
+He doesn't have to be invited.

 I mean, I'm just so tired of this games.

-I mean, this is serious business, and to watch the military sit there with all the heads of of all of the military sit there and be put up like they're up at the grand jury and listening to this, let them alone to do their job.
+I mean, this is serious business, and to watch the military sit there with all the heads of all of the military sit there and be put up like they're up at the grand jury and listening to this, let them alone to do their job.

-We have a war going on for God's sakes.
+We have a war going on, for God's sakes.

-We have uh we have two wars.
+We have two wars.

-We have we have two wars going on, Sandy.
+We have two wars going on, Sandy.

 They're a joke, Rush.

-That's they are an absolute joke.
+They're an absolute joke.

-Well, I I agree with that.
+Well, I agree with you.

-That's why I like laughing at him.
+That's why I like laughing at them.

-Uh look, Sandy, I'm glad you called.
+Look, Sandy, I'm glad you called.

 And you know what?

-You keep on going, but I'd like to see Sandy Berger get his day in court because to me what he did was unbelievable, and they look the other way.
+You keep on going, but I'd like to see Sandy Berger get his day in court because to me, what he did was unbelievable, and they look the other way.

-Let's hear about Kennedy say that, huh?
+Let's hear about Kennedy say that, or was he drunk that day, too?

-You know, that that that's bull.
+You know, that's bull.

 That is taking confidential paperwork and disposing of it to hide.